-On June 26, 2019, the NCEL Commission approved the Fiscal Year 2020 budget for the NCEL to provide a projected \$694.1 million to the State's Education Lottery Fund.
-This projected budget is a 4% increase over the fiscal year 2019 budget that reflected a \$667.7 million transfer to the State's Education Lottery Fund.
+On June 23, 2020, the NCEL Commission approved the Fiscal Year 2021 budget for the NCEL to provide a projected \$703.4 million to the State's Education Lottery Fund.
+This projected budget is a 1% increase over the fiscal year 2020 budget that reflected a \$694.1 million transfer to the State's Education Lottery Fund.
 The NCEL continues to monitor the current economic conditions in the State, and their impact upon lottery ticket sales.
-The General Assembly Fiscal Research Division shows a forecast for modest but sustained economic growth as lagging wage and salary growth rates begin to keep pace with the national economy.
-Employment gains should continue to place upward pressure on wages.
-Based, in-part, on this prognosis, the NCEL has constructed an increasing budget and sales forecast for the upcoming fiscal year.
+A recent Barings/UNC Charlotte economic forecast adds that after the modest growth of the North Carolina economy in 2019, the COVID-19 fueled downturn is projected to result in a loss of 300,000 net jobs.
+Additionally, Gross Product in the state dropped by 4.4% from 2019 levels.
+The forecast notes that during the previous, 10-year long, expansion, North Carolina's rate of growth lagged behind the national rate of growth.
+This lagging economic recovery rate may be a factor as the economy begins to rebound.
+Full recovery, back to 2019 levels, may not happen until mid to late 2022.

 A focus of the NCEL Commission is to ensure sound operations.
 The existence of this focus is apparent in the opinions issued by external audit firms.
-For the eleventh consecutive year, the State Auditor contracted with an outside CPA firm to conduct the fiscal year financial audit, which resulted in an unmodified opinion.
+For the twelfth consecutive year, the State Auditor contracted with an outside CPA firm to conduct the fiscal year financial audit, which resulted in an unmodified opinion.